Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

  - As the developer, I want to create a website so users can share aspects of their lives with others.

+  - Users can share blog posts

  - As the developer, I want the website to be aesthetically pleasing to those who visit the website making good use of HTML, CSS and Bootstrap.

+  - Website is Uses a positive colour scheme and is easily accessible.

  - As the developer, I want the website to function in the intended ways using Javascript/JQuery and Python.

+  - This website uses aspects of all of the above.

  - As the developer, I want everything shared to be stored in a back end data network, in this case I will be using SQLite3, with AWS for static files.

+  - This website uses sqlite and everything necessary is accessible for admin

 #### *Site Owner Stories*

 - As the site owner, I want users to have a positive experience so that the number of users grows continually.

+  - Website is Uses a positive colour scheme and is easily accessible.

 - As the site owner, I want to have premium options to encourage some users to pay for an extra service.

+  - Website has some extra options for a premium member that standard doesnt have.
+This is easy for a user to see by going to the membership tab

 #### *User Stories*